 - Books for Top Scorers: These books are challenging and guaranteed to push you over the top.

 - Books for Low Scorers and Low Motivation: If you want to study for only a handful of hours and improve your ACT score by just a little bit, these are the best books to use.
 That said, we don't recommend putting such little time into your prep!

 These must-have books are what I believe everyone should have, regardless of your current score or what you need to improve.
 This category is extremely hard for books to qualify for.
 In fact, there are only two ACT books out of the dozens I’ve tested that I think are worth buying.

 We’ve written at length about the importance of official ACT practice questions.
 The ACT is weird and tests concepts in ways you’ve never seen in school before.
 This means that you need to train with realistic questions so you can learn the patterns of the ACT.

 Official ACT practice tests released by ACT, Inc., are the gold standard for ACT practice questions.
 Each test contains real questions given to students at previous test administrations.
 The quality of official questions is far better than those written by unofficial sources such as Kaplan and The Princeton Review.

-This particular prep book, informally called the "Red Book," is by far the best source of ACT practice tests, though you might consider getting the third edition instead of this most recent version, as the older version contains five tests instead of just four.
+This particular prep book, informally called the "Red Book," is by far the best source of ACT practice tests.

 - It has the best set of ACT practice tests you can get anywhere, period.

-- The book's four full-length practice tests offer a sufficient amount of practice for most students.
-Since each test takes at least four hours to complete and review, that's already 16 hours of material!
+- The book's five full-length practice tests offer a sufficient amount of practice for most students.
+Since each test takes at least four hours to complete and review, that's already 20 hours of material!